kmlawson/japanese-empire-mo3335/overview.md

 3 Short Essays (300-400 Words 15%) - May submit weeks 2-11
 **40% Exam**
 Take-Home Examination - Date TBD, 3/6 Questions, 24 Hours

+### Learning Outcomes

+* Understand how imperialism was translated and transformed by Japan
+* Assess the role of colonialism on the development of China, Japan, and southeast Asia
+* Analyse the creative responses in Asia to ideas of modernity as seen through the rise of pan-Asianism and competing resistance nationalisms